JackVonDanger/stremio-countdown-timer/README.md

 3. Manual Installation

-  - Download sleeptimer.plugin.js from the latest release.
+  - Download `countdown-timer.plugin.js` from the [latest release](https://github.com/JackVonDanger/stremio-countdown-timer/releases/latest).
   - Drag and drop it into your local Stremio Enhanced plugins folder.
   - Enable it and restart Stremio to apply changes.